inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 original joy his falling in love with Ada.
 		-- Nabokov
 "Bureaucracy is the enemy of innovation."
--- Mark Shepherd, former President and CEO of Texas Instruments That feeling just came over me.
+-- Mark Shepherd, former Presint and CEO of Texas Instruments That feeling just came over me.
 		-- Albert DeSalvo, the "Boston Strangler"
-"I have recently been examining all the known superstitions of the world, and do not find in our particular superstition (Christianity) one redeeming feature.
-They are all alike founded on fables and mythology."
+"I have recently been examining all the known superstitions of the world, and do not find in our particular superstition (Christianity) one reeming feature.
+They are all alike found on fables and mythology."
 -- Thomas Jefferson
 My doctorate's in Literature, but it seems like a pretty good pulse to me.
 Who needs friends when you can sit alone in your room and drink?
-Alimony is like buying oats for a dead horse.
+Alimony is like buying oats for a ad horse.
 		-- Arthur Baer
 union, n.:
 	A dues-paying club workers wield to strike management.
-"Pardon me for breathing, which I never do anyway so I don't know why I bother to say it, oh God, I'm so depressed.
+"Pardon me for breathing, which I never do anyway so I don't know why I bother to say it, oh God, I'm so pressed.
 Here's another of those self-satisfied doors.
 Life!
 Don't talk to me about life."
 -- Marvin the Paranoid Android
 Misery no longer loves company.
 Nowadays it insists on it.